Read This First

 Prompt 2: List markers of philosophical immaturity.

-The central claim is this: Philosophical immaturity can be observed through various domains, often manifesting in behaviors and attitudes that hinder personal growth and constructive interactions.
+In plain terms: Philosophical immaturity can be observed through various domains, often manifesting in behaviors and attitudes that hinder personal growth and constructive interactions.

 This middle step prepares quantifiable measures of philosophical maturity.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.